-Italy produces a dazzling selection of wines, this cases shows a selection of some of the most delicious and classic styles available.
+Italy produces a dazzling selection of wines, this case shows a selection of some of the most delicious and classic styles available.
 Pieropan’s Soave Classico is a triumph of restrained winemaking, elegant fruit flavours are showcased here.
 La Giustiniana’s Gavi di Gavi has a delicate bouquet of ripe apples and is a refreshing wine that will be delicious alone or with a meal.
 Adami Prosecco Superiore is a high-quality example of this widely enjoyed wine from high up in the Unesco heritage site, the Valdobbiadene Hills.
 Intense and refreshing, a great sparkling wine.
-Chianti is the most well known red wine of Italy, Fontodi make their wine using grapes from the Classico area.
-This is a Chianti of great complexity, it is a classic wine made by a forward thinking producer.
-Showing a heady mix of fruit and spice flavours this wine really shows what Chianti is capable of.
-Whilst Rugate’s Rio Albo Valpolicella is lighter wine in body and colour it is not light on flavour.
+Chianti is the most well-known red wine of Italy, Rocca di Montagrossi makes their wine using grapes from the Classico area.
+This is a Chianti of great complexity, showing a heady mix of fruit and spice flavours this wine really shows what Chianti is capable of.
+Whilst Jasci’s Montepulciano d’Abruzzo is lighter wine in body and colour it is not light on flavour.
 Red fruit flavours and smoothness on the palate, this is an incredibly easy-drinking wine.
 The final wine in our case is from Piedmont, Pio Cesare’s Barbera d’Alba.
-The Barbera grape has becomes ever more popular.
+The Barbera grape has become ever more popular.
 This increase in fortunes has come about as a result of more careful management of this vigorous variety, with producers now choosing quality over quantity.
 This can be seen in this delicious, balanced wine with plush, ripe, fruit flavours.